Here are some of the most frequent questions we receive.

 You keep talking about Garry Oak trees.
 What's so important about them?

-Garry Oaks are very rare and they love the climate here in Saanich.
+Garry Oaks are very rare and thrive in our local climate, which is in itself unique.
 Some of the large mature trees you see are many hundreds of years old but are endangered because of habitat loss.
 In fact, less than 5% of the original Garry Oak ecosystem in the world survives today.
-Garry Oaks provide necessary canopy for birds, insects, and animals – including humans!.
-Important stands of Garry Oaks exist throughout urban Saanich, right in the centre of planned developments, in neighbourhoods. and in parks.
-We need to protect these fragile ecosystems – especially as the pressure from developers becomes increasingly intense.
+Garry Oaks provide necessary canopy for birds, insects, and animals, including humans.
+Important stands of Garry Oaks exist throughout urban Saanich, right in the centre of planned developments, in neighbourhoods, and in parks.
+We need to protect these fragile ecosystems, especially as the pressure from developers becomes increasingly intense.

 Good development can co-exist with the current Garry Oak mature tree canopy, but developers must get creative with construction and design, crafting dwellings in amongst the trees to minimize tree loss.
 Saanich staff have created strategies and priorities for our urban forest, and Garry Oaks are bylaw protected, but staff and Council must do more than pay lip service to tree protection and hold developers accountable.